jfhbrook/susitna/adrs/009-type-awareness.md

 postfix sigil, but those sigils don't distinguish them from arrays and functions.
 That means that we *sometimes* have compile time type information.

-The advantages of manifest data types are two-fold.
+When available, the advantages of manifest data types are two-fold.

 First, the compiler can implement type checks - in other words, this introduces type safety.
 This can be accomplished by maintaining a stack of types in the